 Category lcon Description

-Files Ē File in depot
+Files File in depot

 File in depot but not mapped by workspace view

 B File in workspace differs from head revision

-File in workspace but not in depot
+Ľ File in workspace but not in depot

 File synced to head revision

+Category lcon Description

 F File synced to previous revision

 2 File needs to be resolved

 File locked by you

-₽]'' File locked by other user
+• File locked by other user

-+ File open for add by you (red "+")
+File open for add by you (red "+")

-+ File open for add in other workspace (blue "+")
+- File open for add in other workspace (blue "+")

-√ ∎ File open for edit by you (red check mark)
+1 File open for edit by you (red check mark)

 File open for edit by other user (blue check mark)

 × File open for delete by you (red "x")

-₽ × File open for delete by other user (blue "x")
+× File open for delete by other user (blue "x")

-× File deleted in depot
+X File deleted in depot

 × File open for rename/move ("+" indicates target)

 File open for rename/move ("x" indicates source)

-ا مع File open for branch
+ارمر File open for branch

-عم File open for branch by other user
+2 File open for branch by other user

-¥2 File open for integrate (will need resolve)
+2 File open for integrate (will need resolve)

-D File imported from another stream (cannot be submitted to current stream)
+Ð File imported from another stream (cannot be submitted to current stream)

 L Symbolic link

+Repo Files Repo file synced to headBlob and at headCommit

+Repo file at headBlob but not at headCommit

+F Repo file not at headBlob and not at headCommit

 Changelists ~ Shelved file in pending changelist

-Category lcon Description A R Pending changelist has files that need resolve 1 Pending changelist contains shelved files Pending changelist has no open files Pending changelist not associated with the current workspace or user, with or without open files Folders (Blue folder) A folder in the Helix server depot (Yellow folder) A folder in your client workspace Depots Spec depot: when enabled by your Helix server administrator, a s stores the history of changes to Helix server specifications such changelists. li.
+Pending changelist has files that need resolve

+Pending changelist contains shelved files

+Pending changelist has no open files

+Pending changelist not associated with the current workspace or user, with or without open files

+Category lcon Description Folders (Blue folder) A folder in the Helix server depot (Yellow folder) A folder in your client workspace •> A folder that maps to a Graph repo Depots ())) Classic depot a.
 Remote depot: if configured by your Helix server administrator, a remote depot maps a portion of another Helix server repository as if it were a depot.
 Typically used to enable you to import and export third-party files without providing outsiders with access to your Helix server.
-25 Stream depot: A depot where stream files are stored.
-Workspaces .
-Workspace associated with a depot ş Workspace associated with a stream Swarm s Pending changelist with shelved files in Swarm review ∿ s Empty pending changelist with shelved files in Swarm review 4 Submitted changelist with Swarm review 50 Folder History with Swarm review
+SS Stream depot: A depot where stream files are stored.
+1 Spec depot: when enabled by your Helix server administrator, a spec depot stores the history of changes to Helix server specifications, such as changelists. • Graph depot: A depot for storing files in a repo ➡, which uses the graph model associated with git instead of the "classic" Perforce file revision model.
+Workspaces Ţ Workspace associated with a classic depot \$ Workspace associated with a stream depot B Workspace associated with a graph depot, which might or might not be a hybrid workspace Swarm s Pending changelist with shelved files in Swarm review s Empty pending changelist with shelved files in Swarm review 4 Submitted changelist with Swarm review 50 Folder History with Swarm review